 Be prepared and check this page just before you travel to make sure that you are in compliance with the current rules regarding coronavirus in Egypt during your trip.
 Apply for your visa in time and check whether you meet Egyptʼs non-coronavirus-related visa requirements.

-Disclaimer: due to major uncertainties regarding the development of the coronavirus in Egypt and worldwide, as well as the rapid changes in the policy of the Egyptian government, it cannot be guaranteed that all the information on this page is up to date and entirely correct.
-Regularly check this page to stay informed on the developments, but also check with your travel organisation and consult the websites of the governments of your home country and Egypt before planning a trip or applying for a visa.
+Disclaimer: Due to the uncertainties surrounding the development of the coronavirus, it cannot be guaranteed that all the information on this page is always current and fully correct.
+Please check this page regularly to stay up-to-date, but also check with your travel agent and the websites of your home country and those of the Egyptian government before travelling or applying for a visa.